-- A child's optimistic versus catastrophic thinking style can be a determining factor in how he gets past the divorce.
+An optimistic versus catastrophic thinking style can be a determining factor in how a child copes with the divorce.
 Parents can have a great deal of influence in helping children realistically assess situations and avoid catastrophic thinking patterns that assume the worst of situations.

 It's Not All Bad

-If parents will be much happier living separately, they will have more time for themselves and their children without wasting so much negative energy sparring with each other.
+If parents will be much happier living separately, they will have more time for themselves and their children.

 Additional Information & Resources: